How to Efficiently Ship to an APO/FPO Address: Simplified

 • AA: Used for Armed Forces Americas (excluding Canada).

-Step 6 - Provide the Zip Code
+Step 6 - Provide the ZIP+4 code

-Include the appropriate five-digit zip code to complete the address.
+Include the appropriate zip code to complete the address.
 This ensures accurate routing of the mail to the APO address.

 Example of FPO Mail Address